 CPS 234 requires an information security capability commensurate with the threats to a bank’s information assets, controls that are tested and assured, and notification of material incidents no later than 72 hours after the bank becomes aware of them.
 AI creates new information assets and new paths into existing ones: prompts that carry customer records, agents that hold credentials, and model providers outside the bank’s perimeter.
 RBNZ BS-11 asks whether the bank can still control a function it has outsourced, which a hosted model performing a business function plainly is.
 The Privacy Act’s information privacy principles are engaged the moment customer data appears in a prompt.

 What makes AI different from earlier technology waves is speed and volume.
-A copilot deployment can generate tens of thousands of governable decisions a day, and agentic systems chain actions together without a human at each step.
+A copilot deployment can generate a very high volume of governable decisions each day, and agentic systems chain actions together without a human at each step.
 Governance built on quarterly reviews and periodic sign-offs cannot supervise decisions that happen in milliseconds, continuously.
 Monitoring platforms describe what the AI estate did after it did it.
 The moment that matters in a bank is the one where a breach can still be prevented or contained.

 In a bank, an ungoverned AI action is itself a risk event, so the absence of a policy decision is treated as a denial.